keithamoss/serverless-maps/README.md

 ![Our map](static/serverless-map-example.png)

+Such cartography.
+Wow!

 # 8. Publish your map

 You're almost done!
 Now you just need to upload your map somewhere - any regular web host or web server will do the trick.

 ## Re-run `create-tile-json.py`

 Remember to re-run `python create-tile-json.py` from Step 5 to generate new `tile.json` files that include the URL you'll be publishing them to (instead of `http://0.0.0.0:8000/`).
+(Or feel free to edit the files directly and update the `tiles` property to point to the right URL.)

-## Mime types
+## MIME types

-Set the mime type for the `.pbf` tile files to `application/vnd.mapbox-vector-tile` on your web server.
+Set the MIME type for the `.pbf` tile files to `application/vnd.mapbox-vector-tile` on your web server.
 This will let your user's web browsers know how to correctly interpret the vector tiles.

 ## Upload your map